WalletWasabi/WasabiDoc/docs/using-wasabi/Joinmarket.md

 Joinmarket takers are users who coordinate a tailor-made CoinJoin, and they pay the makers to provide the liquidity.
 Takers analyze the range and fees of coins offered by makers, specify a transaction where the makers coins are part of the input, and the output creates equal value coins.
-The number of makers and the value of the outputs is completely up to the taker, it is a tailor made CoinJoin.
+The number of makers and the value of the outputs is completely up to the taker, it is a tailor-made CoinJoin.
 Although makers can not anonymity the input to output link of other makers, the taker knows exactly which maker gets which output.

 :::tip Create CoinJoins just how you like them!